cynthiakoskei/social-media-influencer-dashboard/README.md

 ## Project Overview

-This project involves the creation of a comprehensive dashboard that tracks key performance indicators (KPIs) for influencer marketing campaigns.
-The dashboard synthesizes data from multiple platforms (Instagram, TikTok, YouTube, Threads) to answer critical business questions about audience size, content engagement and influencer tier performance.
+This project involves the creation of a dashboard that tracks key performance indicators (KPIs) for influencer marketing campaigns.
+The dashboard synthesizes data from multiple platforms (Instagram, TikTok, YouTube, Threads) to answer critical business questions about audience size, content engagement and influencer performance.

 **Key Questions Answered:**
 - What is the total potential reach and average engagement rate of our influencer portfolio?